semi-naan/keenan-portfolio/README.md

 # Keenan Maze Semine — Portfolio

-A personal portfolio website showcasing my projects, skills, and education as a front-end developer and Computer Science student from Cebu City, Philippines.
+A personal portfolio website showcasing my projects, skills, and education as a front-end developer.

 ## About